SAP/odata-library/doc/ACTIONS.md

 # Call unbound Actions

-Unbound actions are implemented in limited scope.
-Unbound actions should be invoked through Action Imports.
-Current implementation assumes that Action Import Name is same as corresponding Unbound Action Name.
-This might not be allways the case according to OData documentation, but it is true for use cases we have now.
+Unbound actions are invoked through Action Imports and can be called same way as function imports.

 ```javascript
 service.init.then(() => {